kanji-karanja/IEBC_project/README.md

 ##### What to do:
 fork>>clone>>work on the project individually>>push it>>create a pull request to incorporate it into the main project

+##### The Password on Prompt
+The username is IEBC and the password is IEBC.
+*Note: This is only for test purposes this is to be merged with SQL and a database so as to get optimal results*